 The breadth and depth of our industry design collaborations is one of the key reasons for our success as a global brand.
 We aim to become known for endorsing sustainable materials and products, and inspiring conscious collections by harnessing our networks and championing conscious design.

-Swarovski has always been at the forefront of innovation, and we want to channel this pioneering spirit in pursuit of sustainable innovation.
-We will pursue innovative uses and applications for our crystals, seek to influence the materials used with our products, research innovative services that contribute to the circular economy and link up with smart devices.
+Swarovski has always been at the forefront of innovation and we want to channel this pioneering spirit in pursuit of sustainable innovation.

 United Nations' Sustainable Development Goals